GSA/challenges-and-prizes/_challenges/1115-ed-gov-redesign-challenge.md

-  Individuals with disabilities who need an accommodation or auxiliary aid in connection with the submission process should contact the person listed under Point of Contact in this notice.
+  Individuals with disabilities who need an accommodation or auxiliary aid in connection with the submission process should contact [challenge@ed.gov](<mailto: challenge@ed.gov>).
 If the Department provides an accommodation or auxiliary aid to an individual with a disability in connection with the submission process, the entry remains subject to all other requirements and limitations in this notice.

   **Timeline and Notification**

   All submissions will be acknowledged as they are received.
-The winning proposal(s) will be notified via email by August 1, 2020.
-All are invited to compete for the implementation contract expected to request proposals by August 30, 2020.
+The winning proposal(s) will be notified via email by August 3, 2020.
+All are invited to compete for the implementation contract expected to request proposals by August 28, 2020.
 ---